tommcgurl/frontend-resources/README.md

 I've decided to add a section covering what topics I'm looking into on a weekly basis.
 I'm putting it here for now until I move some of this over to a blog.

 #### Week of:
+- __April 12__
+    This week I continued to work a bit on the Users-Demo-React-Native.
+I've also been working with [Ionic](#ionic) a bit again.
+If you haven't checked out Ionic yet, definitely take some time to give it a look.
+There is a great [video from ng-conf](https://www.youtube.com/watch?v=wvr11fvCeu4) from the guys at Ionic that shows off some of the awesome stuff you can do with it.
+I plan on putting a repo up soon with a demo application.

+    [The Web Platform Podcast](http://thewebplatform.libsyn.com/) had a great [episode the past week](http://thewebplatform.libsyn.com/39-famous-mobile-performance-mixed-mode) with Steve Newcomb of Famo.us.
+Steve covered a ton of stuff, including their plans for mixed mode, the future of the company, and much more.
+Definitely check this episode out.

+    Angular Air had a great [episode on testing with Angular](https://plus.google.com/events/cb42tejb88eliamj65o2ogh12qo) with guests, Julie Ralph of Protractor, Andres Dominquez, and Zan Thrash.
+They discuss, compare, and contrast the different forms of javascript testing.

 - __April 5__
     This week I do not have much to update since I was on vacation.
 During that time however, I managed to start my React-Native User's demo discussed in last week's post.
 The repo is [Users-Demo-React-Native](https://github.com/tommcgurl/Users-Demo-React-Native).
 You can read the details of it in last weeks post.